The Combining Form Pyel/o Means: Understanding Its Role in Medical Terminology

 Several medical terms incorporate pyel/o, each highlighting different aspects of renal pelvis function or pathology:

 - Pyelonephritis: Inflammation of the kidney and renal pelvis, often caused by bacterial infection.
-Because of that, - Pyelolithiasis: The presence of stones in the renal pelvis.
-And - Pyelogram: An X-ray or imaging study of the renal pelvis, usually after injecting contrast dye. - Pyeloplasty: Surgical reconstruction of the renal pelvis to treat obstructions.
+Day to day, - Pyelolithiasis: The presence of stones in the renal pelvis.
+On the flip side, - Pyelogram: An X-ray or imaging study of the renal pelvis, usually after injecting contrast dye. - Pyeloplasty: Surgical reconstruction of the renal pelvis to treat obstructions.

 These terms demonstrate how pyel/o is integral to describing both diagnostic and therapeutic interventions related to the renal pelvis.